yzhang54/takuan/README.md

 java -cp target/classes:daikon-5.8.16.jar in.natelev.daikondiffvictimpolluter.DaikonDiffVictimPolluter daikon-pv.inv daikon-victim.inv daikon-polluter.inv
 ```

+Provide a `-o output.dinv` argument to write the results to a file.

 To just run the test with the polluter (no logs will be generated):

 ```bash